 John Groom (’86) – Secretary

 John has been deeply engaged with the School for several decades, including serving on the School Board for nearly 10 years.
-His career includes legal practice, corporate and business ownership and he has now completed the circle by taking on the role of Director of Advancement at Hutchins.
+His career includes legal practice, corporate and business ownership and he has now completed the circle by taking on the role of Director of Advancement and Alumni Engagement at Hutchins.
 John works very closely with the President to ensure deep engagement with all Old Boys.

 William Scott (’15) – Treasurer

 William has already begun his involvement with the Old Boys through playing with the HSOBFC.
 William is currently studying Business and Economics full time at UTAS and working in the Financial Planning industry.
 William’s brother George finished Year 12 at Hutchins in 2019 and his sister Alice works at Hutchins in the Marketing and Communications Team.

 Robert has been involved with the HSOBA since 1956 where he has seen many changes over the years.
 As a former boarder and past President of the HSOBA, Robert brings a wealth of experience and is a passionate supporter of Hutchins and the values of the School.

 Tom Vincent (’56)

 Tom first joined the HSOBA Committee in 1975 and has been deeply involved ever since.
 Tom’s son Michael (’89) attended the School, as did his grandsons Thomas (’16) and Tim in their early years.
 Tom, the son of the late Ray Vincent (’27), was made an Honorary Life Member in 1996.